UPDATED January 16, 2017

 ****Reservations can be made online or by calling (714) 781-SHOW (7469).

 The Frozen Carthay Circle Lunch is lovely.
+There is typically only one show time available for this package per day.

 The Lunch is $99 per adult and would be $79 for kids.
 That included lunch and preferred seating at Frozen Live at the Hyperion.